Welcome to the Bunurong Land Council (Aboriginal Corporation).

-We are a Traditional Owner organisation that represent the Bunurong people of the South-Eastern Kulin Nation.
-We aim to preserve and protect the sacred lands and waterways of our ancestors, their places, traditional cultural practices, and stories.
+We are a Traditional Owner organisation that represents Bunurong peoples of the South-Eastern Kulin Nation.
+We aim to preserve and protect the sacred lands and waterways of our Ancestors, their places, traditional cultural practices, and stories.

-We are a Traditional Owner organisation that represent the Bunurong people of the South-Eastern Kulin Nation.
-We aim to preserve and protect the sacred lands and waterways of our ancestors, their places, traditional cultural practices, and stories.
+We are a Traditional Owner organisation that represents Bunurong peoples of the South-Eastern Kulin Nation.
+We aim to preserve and protect the sacred lands and waterways of our Ancestors, their places, traditional cultural practices, and stories.

 board OF DIRECTORS